mwaju/e_voting/README.md

 # e_voting
-This is a university online voting system
+This is a university online voting system.